ndesilets/Group-13-HP-Big-Data-Analytics/Production/README.txt

-This directory contains the files used to create and facilitate the test automation suite we developed for data collection.
+This directory contains code that was written to develop the test automation suite, web based user interface for diagnostics, and the graph/slide viewer that we will be using for expo.

+## Include info to allow program execution.